 VII.
-Challenges in Microcredit Programs

-a) Cycle of loans and liability
+Challenges in Microcredit Programs a) Cycle of loans 13 and liability b) Highly expensive c) The human system for collecting installment

 Microcredit has changed life style of the poor people but they could not come out from the causes of poverty.
 Sometimes they use microcredit loan from one organization to meet interest obligations from another.
 It chained the poor people, so they are rolling in the cycle of loans and liability.